-Poor data.
 Privileging hypothesis testing is also unwise given the low quality of much of the data in IR and the importance much of the field assigns to phenomena that are rare or have never occurred.
 In a perfect world, we would test hypotheses with an abundance of highly reliable data.
-But in contrast to a field like voting behavior where reliable data are plentiful, data in much of IR are poor.
-Consider, for example, that contemporary estimates of excess civilian deaths resulting from the 2003 US invasion of Iraq range from under 100,000 to roughly 1.2 million, even though this conflict received enormous attention (Tapp et al., 2008).
+But in contrast to a field like voting behavior where reliable data is plentiful, data in much of IR is poor.
+Consider, for example, that contemporary estimates of excess civilian deaths resulting from the 2003 U.S. invasion of Iraq range from under 100,000 to roughly 1.2 million, even though this conflict received enormous attention (Tapp 2008).
 If the Iraq war is subject to such uncertainty, can we trust the standard IR data sets, especially when dealing with the distant past?
-In fact, despite a great deal of serious scholarly effort, existing data sets on relative power, terrorism, human rights performance, and a host of other topics are still of questionable reliability.
+In fact, despite a great deal of serious scholarly effort, existing data sets on relative power, terrorism, human rights performance, and a host of other topics are still of questionable validity.

-To make matters worse, much of the raw data that go into standard IR data sets are generated by different agencies in different countries and in many cases are not directly comparable.
-Even a seemingly straightforward measure such as defense spending cannot be directly compared across countries, because each state includes different items under that heading and calculates the figure differently (Van Evera, 2009).
+To make matters worse, much of the raw data that goes into standard IR data sets is generated by different agencies in different countries and in many cases is not directly comparable.
+Even a seemingly straightforward measure such as defense spending cannot be directly compared across countries, because each state includes different items under that heading and calculates the figure differently (Van Evera 2009).
 IR scholars are aware of these problems and have worked to address them, but impressive limits to the available data remain.

 These data problems can lead to questionable research practices.
 As discussed above, scholars lacking good data for a key variable may end up using whatever indicators are readily available, even if they do not capture the relevant concepts.
-Moreover, if scholars follow the frequent admonition to maximize observations, they may include cases for which the data are poor instead of analyzing a smaller number of cases where the data are more reliable.
+Moreover, if scholars follow the frequent admonition to maximize observations, they may include cases for which the data is poor instead of analyzing a smaller number of cases where the data is more reliable.16

 Lastly, hypothesis testing in IR is constrained when dealing with phenomena where the universe of cases is small or even non-existent, as in the case of social revolution or nuclear war.
-Standard statistical methods will not work in these situations (Beck et al., 2000), forcing scholars to rely on theory, qualitative methods, or other techniques for studying rare events (King and Zeng, 2001).
-Trying to solve this problem by simply increasing the number of observations, warn Henry Brady and David Collier, 'may push scholars to compare cases that are not analytically equivalent' (2004: 11; also see Sartori, 1970).
+Standard statistical methods will not work in these situations (Beck et al 2000), forcing scholars to rely on theory, qualitative methods, or other techniques for studying rare events (King and Zeng 2001).
+Trying to solve this problem by simply increasing the number of observations, warn Henry Brady and David Collier, "may push scholars to compare cases that are not analytically equivalent" (2004: 11; also Sartori 1970).

 As we have said repeatedly, testing hypotheses is a necessary part of social science.
 As a practical matter, however, the data limitations inherent in the IR field suggest that simplistic hypothesis testing will not yield as much progress as its practitioners believe.
-Instead, researchers must use theory to inform and guide the testing process.

-Absence of explanation.
+Absence of Explanation

 As the well-known example of the democratic peace hypothesis illustrates, even well-confirmed empirical regularities do not provide an explanation for why they occur.
-A robust correlation still leaves us puzzled if we do not know why it happens and we tend to be skeptical of such findings until a convincing explanation - in other words, a theory - is given.
+A robust correlation still leaves us puzzled if we do not know why it happens and we tend to be skeptical of such findings until a convincing explanation-in other words, a theory-is given.17